-- Audits and Inspections Unit Operations Manual, Section 304, published on January 30, 2019. - GH-4 (Bureau of Internal Oversight Audits and Inspections), most recently amended on April 30, 2020.
+- Audits and Inspections Unit Operations Manual, Section 304, published on January 30, 2019. - GH-4 (Bureau of Internal Oversight Audits and Inspections), most recently amended on February 25, 2021.

-As noted above, AIU has contracted with two vendors to meet the complaint intake testing requirements.
-AIU advised both vendors that testers shall not interfere with deputies taking law enforcement action, nor shall they attempt to assess complaint intake in the course of traffic stops or other law enforcement action being taken outside of MCSO facilities.
+AIU has advised its complaint intake testing vendor that testers shall not interfere with deputies taking law enforcement action, nor shall they attempt to assess complaint intake in the course of traffic stops or other law enforcement action being taken outside of MCSO facilities.

-AIU has asked the vendor responsible for in-person testing to inform AIU in advance of all tests, and AIU personnel make themselves available via telephone if testers encounter any issue as they lodge their test complaints.
+AIU has asked the vendor to inform AIU in advance of all in-person tests, and AIU personnel make themselves available via telephone if testers encounter any issue as they lodge their test complaints.